 The new requirements for NHTSA's FMVSS 301 include a more severe rear crash test.
-In the current test, a 1,367 kg (3,015 lb.) deformable barrier sled strikes 70-percent of the vehicle's width at 50 mph.
-In contrast, the previous FMVSS 301 used a 1,814 (4,000 lb.) flat rigid moving barrier that struck the full width of the vehicle at 30 mph.
-The new test requires that the vehicle absorb more crash energy than before-and the 2008 Acura MDX does.
+In the current test, a 3,015 pound deformable barrier sled strikes 70-percent of the vehicle's width at 50 mph.
+In contrast, the previous FMVSS 301 used a 4,000 pound flat rigid moving barrier that struck the full width of the vehicle at 30 mph.
+The new test requires that the vehicle absorb more crash energy than before.

-As the popularity soared for full-size pickups and SUVs in the last decade, so did the risk of these large vehicles colliding head-on with smaller vehicles.
+As the popularity of small size vehicles has soared recently, so has the risk of these large vehicles colliding head-on with smaller vehicles.
 The disparity in vehicle mass - as well as the higher bumper height of the larger vehicles - put the smaller vehicles at a disadvantage.
-For the 2008 Acura MDX, however, engineers integrated a more stringent internal vehicle-to-vehicle collision standard to help correct this discrepancy.
-This front-to-front collision standard goes above and beyond what is required by government.
+For the MDX, however, engineers integrated a more stringent internal vehicle-to-vehicle collision standard to help correct this discrepancy.

-Like the Acura RL and RDX, the 2008 MDX features Advanced Compatibility Engineering™ (ACE™ ) unit body design.
-ACE™ distributes frontal crash forces much more widely to reduce cabin intrusion and deformation, and absorb frontal crash energy forward of the passenger cabin.
+Like all 2009 Acura models, the MDX features Advanced Compatibility Engineering™ (ACE™) body design.
+ACE™ more evenly distributes frontal crash forces to help reduce cabin intrusion and deformation as well as to help absorb frontal crash energy forward of the passenger cabin.
 ACE™ also helps maintain the structural integrity of the passenger cabin during a severe car-to-car offset frontal crash.
-It does this by distributing forces through multiple load paths during the crash, thus allowing more uniform energy absorption and less cabin intrusion.
+ACE™ does this by distributing forces through multiple load paths during the crash, thus allowing more uniform energy absorption and less cabin intrusion.

 IIHS SIDE IMPACT CRASHWORTHINESS EVALUATION (SICE)

-The 2008 MDX achieves a "GOOD" rating in the rigorous (but also voluntary) IIHS Side Impact Crashworthiness Evaluation (SICE) evaluation, which measures how well a vehicle withstands intrusion from a large SUV in a side collision.
+The 2009 MDX achieves a "GOOD" rating in the rigorous IIHS Side Impact Crashworthiness Evaluation (SICE) evaluation, which measures how well a vehicle withstands intrusion from a large SUV in a side collision.
 The MDX's high-strength steel safety cage and the use of high-strength side door beams help make it resistant to intrusion.

-Both of the MDX front seat belts have pretensioners and load limiters to help protect the driver and front passenger in a collision.
-These components automatically work together in a 1-2 sequence.
-Research has shown that seat belts that are snugly secured around the occupants provide better protection, so in the first few milliseconds of a collision the pretensioners - powered by a pyrotechnic device - automatically tighten the front seat belts.
+Both of the MDX front seat belts have an automatic tensioning system with load limiters to help protect the driver and front passenger in a collision.
+Research has shown that seat belts that are snugly secured around the occupants provide better protection, so in the first few milliseconds of a collision the tensioners - powered by a pyrotechnic device - automatically tighten the front seat belts.
 Then if the deceleration forces rise above a predetermined threshold, the load limiter releases a small length of seatbelt webbing to reduce the pressure on the occupant in a controlled manner.
 This helps reduce the injuries that seatbelts can cause in a severe high-speed collision.
 In addition, the driver's seatbelt has a dual-stage load limiter.
 This provides a higher initial load, then steps down to a lower load after a certain amount of belt spools out.
 It is specially designed to prevent too much forward driver movement, given the close proximity of the steering wheel.